Personal Statement for Graduate School

 So, what is the difference between a personal statement and a statement of purpose?

 If you are required to write a statement of purpose rather than a personal statement, it could be difficult to figure out the difference between the two as both of these terms are often interchangeable.
 Yet, there is a significant difference between a personal statement and a statement of purpose.

-The key differences between the statement of purpose and personal statement are provided in the below table.
+The key differences between a statement of purpose and a personal statement are provided in the below table.

 |General Rules||Personal Statement||Statement of Purpose|